Inflectra/spira-documentation/docs/SpiraCapture/User-Guide.md

 * **API key/RSS Token**: as described above.
 Make sure to include it in full - including the { }.
 TIP: you can click on the RSS Token from your profile page in Spira to save it to the clipboard

 ### Create the incident
-Once you are logged in to your Spira (and have your events selected) the popup will require 3 fields to be selected/filled in.
+Once you are logged in to your Spira (and have your events selected) the popup will require at least 3 fields to be selected/filled in.

 * **Selecting a product**: choose a product from the list of all the ones you have access to in Spira
 * **Select an Incident type**: pick the most relevant type available for the product you select
 * **Incident Name**: Type in the name to be given to the incident
+* **Incident Fields**: Incident fields for incidents within the product you selected will be loaded.
+Some of these fields may be required, as dictated by the workflow of the selected incident type, in the selected product, and the default status for incidents in that product.

 Once these have been filled in, click the "Send data to Spira" button to connect to your Spira application and upload the incident.
 Once the incident has been created you will see a link next to the send button that will open the incident in Spira for you.